Dayana-N/inventory-management-PP3/README.md

 2. If the serial number exists on the system, the data will be displayed in a table.
 The user will be presented with a menu that will allow them to search again, edit, delete, or go back to the main menu.
 ![search result found](./images/readme_img/features/search-success.PNG) <br>
 - The search again option will bring the user back to the search screen and will ask for the serial number.
+## E - Edit stock location
-- The edit stock location will allow the user to change the location of the stock.
+The edit stock location will allow the user to change the location of the stock.
 It will require location input followed by location name.
 If the input is valid the user will be presented with a success message with the new details saved on the system.
 The user can either search again or go back to the main menu.
 ![edit stock location](./images/readme_img/features/edit-location.PNG) <br>
+## D - Delete
-- The delete option will ask the user for confirmation if they wish to delete the serial number from the system.
+The delete option will ask the user for confirmation if they wish to delete the serial number from the system.
 Once the user presses Y the data is deleted permanently.
 ![delete stock](./images/readme_img/features/delete.PNG) <br>
 - The main menu option brings the user back to the main menu.